 Action Step: Play Devil’s Advocate

-As a narcissist, you probably don’t think other people could be right and you could be wrong.
+As a narcissist, you probably don’t think other people could be right, and you could be wrong.
 Consider the people in your life.
-There have probably been cases of conflict that you were involved in (we’re all human).
+You were probably involved in cases of conflict (we’re all human).

 5. Learn to Listen